What are the steps to get a mortgage?

-The mortgage process is a little different when you’re self-employed and usually involves more documentation to prove the existence and stability of your business and income.
+The mortgage process is a little different when you’re self-employed and usually involves more documentation to prove the existence and stability of your business and income.4

 Start collecting the following information as soon as you get your preapproval letter, so you’ll be ready to upload documents during the verification process:

-- A copy of a business license, or a written statement from a CPA confirming that you've been in business for at least 2 years.
+- Copy of business license or a written statement from a CPA confirming at least 2 years in business.

-- A Year-to-Date audited P&L statement as of the most recent month preceding application, or
+- Audited Year-to-Date P&L statement as of the most recent month preceding application, or

-We may also ask a few questions about how COVID-19 has impacted your business, such as:
+We'll also ask you to complete a self-employed borrower income assessment to answer questions about how the pandemic has affected your business, such as:

 - Have you received the Paycheck Protection Program (PPP) or other loans/grants as a result of COVID-19?